cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 ]
 ```

-### 5. User selects a discounted tariff (or none)
+### 5. User selects a tariff (or none)

-If the API response contained one or more discounted tariffs, your website or application should present them to the user to select one (or none).
+If the API response contained one or more UiTPAS tariffs, your website or application should present them to the user to select one (or none).

 For example if all the discounted tariffs are based on one-time-use coupons, but the user does not wish to use any coupons after all, he/she should be able to not select one.